kyco/steuer-go/README.md

 ## How it works

-SteuerGo connects to the official BMF API to calculate taxes based on the provided income and tax class.
+SteuerGo primarily connects to the official BMF API to calculate taxes based on the provided income and tax class.
 The API returns detailed tax information which is then formatted and displayed in a user-friendly way.

+For offline use or when the API is unavailable, SteuerGo can also perform calculations locally by implementing the German tax formula according to the official algorithm published by the BMF.
+This is based on the XML pseudo-code (PAP - Programmablaufplan) provided by the German tax authorities.

 The application is built using:
 - [Bubble Tea](https://github.com/charmbracelet/bubbletea): A powerful TUI framework
 - [Lip Gloss](https://github.com/charmbracelet/lipgloss): For terminal styling
-- Go's XML package: For parsing the BMF API responses
+- Go's XML package: For parsing the BMF API responses and tax algorithm definition
+- Custom implementation of the official German tax calculation formula

 ## License